A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 By Alberto Moya, David Williams, Christina Zdanowicz, Chris Boyette, Sabrina Souza, Caroll Alvarado, Whitney Wild, Ryan Young, Bob Ortega and Mallika Kallingal, CNN

-(CNN) — A mother who shielded her son from gunfire, a “pro-peace” academic, young people who attended a musical festival and two brothers are among at least 30 Americans who have been killed in the warfare between Israel and Hamas, family members and officials say.
+(CNN) — A mother who shielded her son from gunfire, a “pro-peace” academic, young people at a musical festival and a pair of brothers are among at least 31 Americans killed in the warfare between Israel and Hamas, family members and officials say.

-Rotem Matias, a 16-year-old Israeli American, told CNN his parents wanted he and his sisters to be happy and whimsical.

-“They wanted us to be joyful.
-They wanted us to be in peace,” Rotem said of his mother, who died as she put herself between him and the terrorists, and his father, who was also killed.

-Medical care has been hampered by Israel cutting power to Gaza.
-It’s unclear whether any US citizens are among those killed or injured in Gaza.
+It’s unclear whether any US citizens are among those killed or injured in Gaza, and medical care has been hampered by Israel cutting power to Gaza.

 As families in the US wait for information about their missing loved ones, others are confronted with the sudden loss of siblings, children or parents.